vbotka/rcb/README.md

 RCB is a set of scripts that:

-* create local backup with *rsnapshot*
+* Create local backup with *rsnapshot*
-* encrypt the local backup with *rsyncrypto*
+* Encrypt the local backup with *rsyncrypto*
-* sync encrypted backup to the remote server with *rsync*
+* Sync encrypted backup to the remote server with *rsync*
-* restore the backup and compare the restored data with the origin
+* Restore the backup and compare the restored data with the origin

 [Rsyncrypto](http://rsyncrypto.lingnu.com/) ensures that doing rsync to synchronize the encrypted files to another machine will have only a small impact on rsync's efficiency.

-Installation and configuration tested with https://galaxy.ansible.com/vbotka/rcb/
+Installation and configuration tested with https://galaxy.ansible.com/vbotka/rcb/ version 0.2.0 (client Ubuntu 17.04, server FreeBSD 10.3)